-Online Advisement Protocol for Candidates in a Graduate Secondary Education English Program
+Online Advisement Protocol for Candidates in a Graduate Elementary Education Program

 Please contact your advisor via email for advisement and to receive your PIN for registering.
+Campus students may request an appointment for campus advisement.

-Review the Complete Class Schedule on the Delta State University website (https://rapids.deltastate.edu/pls/dsu/twbkwbis.P GenMenu?name=homepage) to obtain CRNs for the courses you plan to take.
+Review the Complete Class Schedule on the Delta State University website (https://rapids.deltastate.edu/pls/dsu/twbkwbis.P_GenMenu?name=homepage) to obtain CRNs for the courses you plan to take.